Expansion tank: Automotive applications

 An expansion tank, also known as "overflow bottle", is also used in the cooling system of most internal combustion engines, to allow the coolant, such as antifreeze, and the air in the system to expand with rising temperature and pressure.
 The tank is also called a "coolant recovery tank", since it prevents venting and permanent loss of coolant, by allowing it to be sucked back into the cooling system as the engine cools.

 Larger systems

 Similar devices are used in large-scale pumping stations, where they may be called an expansion chamber or a hydrophore, to maintain an even pressure and to reduce the effects of water hammer.

+Related mechanisms

+Pressure tanks are used with well water supply systems to reduce excessive on-off cycling of the well pump when moderate quantities of water are withdrawn from a faucet, and in turn from the pressure tank, without the excessive wear of the well pump to turn on and off for only a few seconds.